-- safeguards proposed on the transport, storage, use, handling and on-site movement of the materials to be stored on-site; - the capacity and standard of bunds to be provided around the storage tanks for classified dangerous goods and other goods likely to adversely impact upon the environment in the event of an accident; and - the procedures to prevent spillages, and the emergency plans to manage hazardous situations.
+- safeguards proposed on the transport, storage, use, handling and on-site movement of the materials to be stored on-site - the capacity and standard of bunds to be provided around the storage tanks for classified dangerous goods and other goods likely to adversely impact upon the environment in the event of an accident - the procedures to prevent spillages, and the emergency plans to manage hazardous situations.

 The proponent should develop an integrated risk management plan for the whole of the life of the project including construction, operation and decommissioning phases.
 The plan should include a preliminary hazard analysis (PHA), conducted in accordance with appropriate guidelines for hazard analysis (e.g. HAZOP Guidelines, NSW Department of Urban Affairs and Planning (DUAP)).
-The assessment should outline the implications for and the impact on the surrounding land uses, and should involve consultation with Department of Emergency Services, Queensland Fire and Rescue Authority, and Queensland Ambulance Service.
+The assessment should outline the implications for and the impact on the surrounding land uses, and should involve consultation with Department of Community Safety including Emergency Services.
 The preliminary hazard analysis should incorporate:

-- all relevant majors hazards both technological and natural; - the possible frequency of potential hazards, accidents, spillages and abnormal events occurring; - indication of cumulative risk levels to surrounding land uses; - life of any identified hazards; - a list of all hazardous substances to be used, stored, processed, produced or transported;

-- the rate of usage; - description of processes, type of the machinery and equipment used; - potential wildlife hazards such as crocodiles, snakes, and disease vectors; and - public liability of the State for private infrastructure and visitors on public land.
+- all relevant majors hazards both technological and natural - the possible frequency of potential hazards, accidents, spillages and abnormal events occurring - indication of cumulative risk levels to surrounding land uses - · life of any identified hazards - a list of all hazardous substances to be used, stored, processed, produced or transported - the rate of usage - · description of processes, type of the machinery and equipment used - potential wildlife hazards such as crocodiles, snakes, and disease vectors - public liability of the state for private infrastructure and visitors on public land.